-Ideally, if you’re documenting a specialist topic and teaming up with a Subject Matter Expert, get that same person to take another look over your work to check you’ve got it right.
+Ideally, if you’re documenting a special topic and teaming up with a Subject Matter Expert, get that same person to take another look over your work to check you’ve got it right.

 Part of the peer review could be testing that your solution actually works!
 If you have time, check for multiple environments like different browsers, versions of Windows or different Operating Systems.